-Acceleration is "progress through an educational program at rates faster or at ages younger than conventional" (Pressey, 1949, p.
-2).
-In a position paper, the National Association for Gifted Children (NAGC, 2004) added nuances to the definition of acceleration: "allowing a student to move through traditional educational organizations more rapidly, based on readiness and motivation" (p.
-1).
+Acceleration is "progress through an educational program at rates faster or at ages younger than conventional" (Pressey, 1949).
+In a position paper, the National Association Gifted Children added nuances to the definition of acceleration: "...allowing a student to move through traditional educational organizations more rapidly, based on readiness and motivation" (NAGC, 2004).

 Academic acceleration is an empirically validated educational intervention for high-ability students (Colangelo, Assouline, & Gross, 2004).
 The research consistently demonstrates the academic benefits to students and allows the conclusion that students are not negatively affected in the social-emotional domains.
+(See Research Support for Acceleration, p.
+4.)